fairlearn/fairlearn/docs/user_guide/mitigation.rst

 ~~~~~~~~~~~~~~~~~~~
 Sensitive features can be correlated with non-sensitive features in the dataset.
 By applying the :code:`CorrelationRemover`, these correlations are projected away
-whiledetails from the original data are retained as much as possible (as measured
+while details from the original data are retained as much as possible (as measured
 by the least-squares error).
 The user can control the level of projection via the
 :code:`alpha` parameter.
 In mathematical terms, assume we have the original dataset
 :math:`X` which contains a set of sensitive attributes :math:`S` and a set of